 How can you not love customer feedback when it helps you improve your product?
 At our recent FLIGHT conference, I had the opportunity to speak to a lot of customers, plus detailed discussions with our Customer Advisory Board members.
-This knowledge helped us build out the latest release of Black Duck Hub with new features that enhance both security and license compliance management.
+This knowledge helped us build out the latest release of Black Duck with new features that enhance both security and license compliance management.

-Hub 4.4 helps you identify the component versions that have encryption algorithms.
+Black Duck 4.4 helps you identify the component versions that have encryption algorithms.
 You can filter components by those known to contain encryption.
 Those components are listed with a new Cryptography icon on the bill of materials (BOM).

 Note: While components added manually to existing BOMs now display cryptography information, legacy BOMs may require a rescan for cryptography data to display.
 In addition, this feature is an add-on module available for purchase.
 For internal servers, you need to update your registration key in order to use this feature.